 Chances are if you were an adult in this era, your home came equipped with a fully stocked bar, a mirror around that bar that had some bourbon colored leafs on it, and a wagon wheel table, or some other loud furnishings that distracted the eye from the otherwise lower middle class furnishings of your home.

-Chances are if you were a woman, and a wife in this era, your tale of the tape scorecard involved your hosting abilities.
+Chances are if you were a woman, and a wife in this era, your tale of the tape scorecard involved hosting abilities.
 For a good hostess of this era, the question wasn’t “Do you want a drink?” it was “What do you drink?” or “What can I do you for?,” or “What’s your flavor neighbor?”
-That’s if the hostess didn’t know their guests’ drink of choice, but most great hostesses already knew all that.
+Those questions were for hostesses who didn’t know their guests’ drink of choice, but most great hostesses already knew all that.
 Most great hostesses knew the kids’ names, what type of soda they drank, and the perfect form of entertainment that would keep the kids away from the men.
-I remember one particular hostess, a wife named Jean, that had Rondo at her bar.
+I remember one particular hostess, a wife named Jean, who had Rondo at her bar.
 Rondo!
-How did she know that was my drink of choice?
+How could she know that was my drink of choice?
 She was an excellent hostess.